turbo-sim/turboflow/docs/source/tutorials/performance_prediction.rst

     - :ref:`plot_velocity_triangles_PA`
     - :ref:`plot_axial_radial_plane_PA`

-The plots are made by loading the Excel file with the simulated data, and specify the x and y parameter in the plot (`x_key` and `y_key`):
+The first three types are made by loading the Excel file with the simulated data, and specify the x and y parameter in the plot (`x_key` and `y_key`):

 .. code-block:: python